Washington, D.C. Outer Beltway Projects

 Destructive Highway Proposals Threaten Rural Piedmont

-VDOT’s own studies have shown that the Western Transportation Corridor, for example, could cost as much as $2 billion and would not relieve congestion on the Capital Beltway.
-In fact, it would generate more traffic in the region by opening thousands of acres to sprawling development.
-In addition, the new highway would cut a swath over 50 miles through the Piedmont, harming important environmental, cultural, and historic resources.
+VDOT’s own studies of the Western Transportation Corridor in the early 2000s – which would have built a major portion of the Outer Beltway – showed that it could cost as much as $2 billion and would not relieve congestion on the Capital Beltway.
+In fact, it would generate more traffic by opening thousands of acres to sprawling development.
+In addition, the new highway would cut a 50-mile swath through the Piedmont, harming invaluable environmental, cultural, and historic resources.
 Among other things, it would:

-- Degrade or destroy up to 450 acres of wetlands;
+- Damage up to 450 acres of wetlands;

-- Compound pollution problems in the Chesapeake Bay via runoff and air pollution;
+- Compound pollution problems in the Chesapeake Bay via stormwater runoff;

-- Increase vehicle exhaust in an area that already violates federal health standards for air pollution;
+- Increase vehicle exhaust in an area that already violates federal air quality standards;

-- Imperil the integrity of historic resources such as the Manassas National Battlefield Park and the Fredericksburg and Spotsylvania National Military Parks; and
+- Imperil historic resources such as the Manassas National Battlefield Park and the Fredericksburg and Spotsylvania National Military Parks; and

 - Threaten a major drinking water supply for Northern Virginia.

-VDOT should focus on solving the region's traffic problems where they exist, rather than generate additional traffic with new highways that would lead to more scattered development.
-SELC and our partners are working to compel VDOT and other Virginia officials to shift the state's scarce funding and resources away from boondoggle projects like the Outer Beltway.
-Instead, the state should focus on maintaining and improving existing roadways, enhancing transit and other transportation options, and promote smarter growth while restoring and protecting the Commonwealth's natural resources.
+The state should focus on solving the region's traffic problems where they exist, rather than generate additional traffic with new highways that would increase driving and exacerbate sprawl.
+SELC and our partners are working to convince VDOT and other Virginia officials to focus on maintaining and improving existing roadways, enhancing transit and other transportation options, and promoting smarter growth while protecting the Commonwealth's natural resources.

 Don't Waste our Money, Don't Destroy our History